HyQuRP: Hybrid quantum-classical neural network with rotational and permutational equivariance: Additional Details

 \subsection{Details of summary metrics}

-We follow the reporting convention in Fig.~\ref{fig:overall_results} and specify the exact aggregation rules used to compute $\pm\sigma$ and the average rank. $\sigma$ denotes the sample standard deviation across seeds, computed with Bessel's correction (division by $S-1$), where $S=7$.
-There were a small number of failed runs (16 out of 1,260) where the training loss did not decrease, likely due to loose hyperparameter tuning and instability of neighborhood construction in the sparse-point regime.
+We follow the reporting convention in Table~\ref{tab:overall_results} and specify the exact aggregation rules used to compute $\pm\sigma$ and the average rank. $\sigma$ denotes the sample standard deviation across seeds, computed with Bessel's correction (division by $S-1$), where $S=7$.
+There were a small number of failed runs (3 out of 1,008) where the training loss did not decrease, likely due to loose hyperparameter tuning and instability of neighborhood construction in the sparse-point regime.
 For these runs, we retried training with the adjacent learning rates on the predefined grid $\{10^{-1},10^{-2},10^{-3},10^{-4},10^{-5}\}$, using the lower neighbor first and the higher neighbor second.
 With this fixed rule, we observed no further failures.
 For each setting (dataset, point budget, capacity), we rank models by the mean test accuracy; ties are broken by smaller standard deviation.
 We then average the ranks across all settings.
+For the pairwise performance gaps reported in the subsection~\ref{subsec:res_ana}, we report the mean and sample standard deviation of seed-matched accuracy differences across seeds.